Rainbow-Dreamer/sf2_loader/README.md

 # extra_length: you can specify the extra length of the rendered audio in seconds (used in case of audio effects)

-# track_lengths: the length settings of each track, could be a list or a tuple
+# track_lengths: the length settings list of each track

-# track_extra_lengths: the extra length settings of each track, could be a list or a tuple
+# track_extra_lengths: the extra length settings list of each track

 # export_args: same as play_note